isabella232/partner-center-pr.pt-pt/partner-center/announcements/2021-march.md

 ### <a name="impacted-audience"></a>Audiência impactada

-Parceiros do Cloud Solution Provider (CSP)
+Fornecedor de Soluções em Nuvem parceiros (CSP)

 ### <a name="details"></a>Detalhes